491 visa – Skilled Work Regional

 Evidence that you have admission to practise as a lawyer in an Australian State or Territory.

+The 491 visa is a points based visa.
 You will need obtain 65 points for the 491 visa.
 You can earn points based on your:

 English Language skills